andbeck/mcmc-plus-tensor/README.md

 ### Updated 31 Oct 2016
 1) fixed criteria for signficance test on eigenvalues.
 Previous versions estimated criteria at <50 using 0.05*1000 samples.
 Now that 1000 limit is relaxed, criteria is now 0.05 * no. samples (nnrow) of posterior.
 Thanks to lynn govaert.

+### D-divergence (Ovaskainen's test) is incorrect in this version
+It is currently being fixed using a recently patched update to the Ddivergence() funtion in MCMCglmm